MOGr488/Arknights-Damage-Calculator-/README.md

 ### Arknights Damage Calculator
-This project was made my someone who is bad at math but loves gaming and programming.
+This project was made by someone who is bad at math but loves gaming and programming.
 Initially I thought of naming it Babel Calculator.
 Written fully using `Python` and using `Tkinter` as GUI
 # Beware :
 - This project is my first program after learning the basics of `Python`.
 I thought about making an Arknights DPS calculator and to accomplich that I learned `Tkinter`.